- What is the Superintendents’ Early Childhood Plan?

 These devastating achievement gaps not only limit children's opportunities to realize their full potential, but also limit the viability and productivity of our future workforce.
 We know how to reduce or eliminate these gaps through high-quality early childhood programming, and the time to do so is now.

 - Scientific research documents that birth through age 8 is a unique period of life.
 The development and learning that takes place during this time impacts the child’s entire life course.
 Key brain circuits are built, language is learned, and ways of interacting with others are established.
-If this essential foundation is in place by third grade, children have the “tool kit” they need to engage in increasingly complex learning, to problem‐solve, and to sustain productive and caring relationships.
+If this essential foundation is in place by Grade 3, children have the “tool kit” they need to engage in increasingly complex learning, to problem‐solve, and to sustain productive and caring relationships.
 If not, the pathways through school and life are likely to be uphill challenges, often too steep to surmount.

 - What does the plan make possible?